WeishanHe/Data-Science-Projects/README.md

 # Data-Science-Projects
-Data Science projects which I conducted in the UCD MSBA program
+Data Science projects at the UCD MSBA program